mark-watson/Racket-AI-book/manuscript/kgn.md

 The Knowledge Graph Navigator (which I will often refer to as KGN) is a tool for processing a set of entity names and automatically exploring the public Knowledge Graph [DBPedia](http://dbpedia.org) using SPARQL queries.
 I started to write KGN for my own use to automate some things I used to do manually when exploring Knowledge Graphs, and later thought that KGN might be also useful for educational purposes.
 KGN shows the user the auto-generated SPARQL queries so hopefully the user will learn by seeing examples.
 KGN uses the SPARQL queries.

+I cover SPARQL and linked data/knowledge Graphs is previous books I have written and while I give you a brief background here, I ask interested users to look at either for more details:

+- The chapter **Knowledge Graph Navigator** in my book **Loving Common Lisp, or the Savvy Programmer’s Secret Weapon**
+- The chapters **Background Material for the Semantic Web and Knowledge Graphs**, **Knowledge Graph Navigator** in my book **Practical Artificial Intelligence Programming With Clojure**

+We use the Natural Language Processing (NLP) library from the last chapter to find human and place names in input text and  then construct SPARQL queries to access data from DBPedia.

 The KGN application is still a work in progress so please check for updates to this *live eBook*.
 The following screenshots show the current version of the application:

 {width: "30%"}